Babson Trading Competition

 Sponsored by Fidelity Investments

-Welcome to the 13th Annual Babson Trading Competition!
+Welcome to the 15th Annual Babson Trading Competition!

 The competition is open to all current undergraduate and graduate students at Babson, Wellesley, and Olin Colleges.
 No trading experience is necessary.
 Please invite your classmates!

 The competition uses the Rotman Interactive Trader (RIT) software.
 If possible, I recommend trying the software before the competition.
-The software is available on the Cutler Center computers and can be installed on your own computer.
+The software is available on the Cutler Center finance lab computers and can be installed on your own computer.
 To do so, download and install both the RIT Client and the Excel Real-Time Data (RTD) links (32-bit or 64-bit) found here.

 Once you have installed the software, I recommend reading the client software feature guide and watching this video: